 Similarly, foot sprains can also cause severe pain, swelling and bruising.
 In some cases, you are also unable to walk from a sprained foot depending on how bad the injury is.

 Do you happen to remember the sound you heard when the accident occurred?
 If you sprained your foot, you may have heard a popping sound.
 With a broken foot, however, you would have heard a cracking sound that may have been louder and more obvious.

 If the doctor determines your foot is sprained, then the treatment will be to rest, ice the injured area, compress the swelling and elevate the injured area.
 He or she may also suggest you take anti-inflammatory medications.
 A sprained foot will heal on its own with time, so long as the foot is rested and not used for intense activities during the healing process.

 The treatment for a broken foot is based on its severity and the location of the fracture.
 There are generally understood to be different fracture types, each varying in severity and treatment required.
 For example, a compound fracture, in which the skin breaks and the broken bone is exposed, will require more intensive remedial measures than a stable or a hairline fracture, in which the break is minimal.

 Along with rest and medications, you may need a cast, brace, splint, or boot for your broken foot.
 In a worst-case scenario, you will need surgery in order to repair any damages to your foot and the bone structure may need to be permanently braced or altered.

 Seeking Help for a Broken or Sprained Foot

-If needed, the UrgentMED Network provides on-site physical therapy at our West Los Angeles Urgent Care.
+If needed, UrgentMED provides on-site physical therapy at our West Los Angeles Urgent Care.
 We accept over 15 private insurance plans as well as Medicaid.
 Do not hesitate to seek medical help if you find yourself injured with a sprain or a broken bone.
-Find the UrgentMED Network clinic nearest to you to address all of your health concerns today.
+Find UrgentMED clinic nearest to you to address all of your health concerns today.